JPETTomography/j-pet-framework-examples/CosmicAnalysis/README.md

 where `*` stands for the name of the input file.

 ## Input Data
 For this example, the user must provide her/his own data file(s) collected with the Big Barrel.
+Moreover, useful files with configurations and calibrations are downloaded during the `cmake` build to `CalibrationFiles` folder in the source folder.

 ## Description
 The analysis extends the example of Large Barrel Analysis and substitutes Event Categorizer with version designed for cosmic radiation particles detection.